Werewolves Within (film)

-Werewolves Within is a 2021 American mystery comedy horror film directed by Josh Ruben from a screenplay by Mishna Wolff, based on the video game of the same name from Red Storm Entertainment.
-It stars Sam Richardson, Milana Vayntrub, George Basil, Sarah Burns, Michael Chernus, Catherine Curtin, Wayne Duvall, Harvey Guillén, Rebecca Henderson, Cheyenne Jackson, Michaela Watkins, and Glenn Fleshler, and follows a group of people in a small Vermont town who get trapped in a snowstorm only to suspect one of them is a werewolf.
+Werewolves Within is a 2021 American comedy horror film directed by Josh Ruben and written by Mishna Wolff, based on the video game of the same name from Red Storm Entertainment.
+It stars Sam Richardson, Milana Vayntrub, George Basil, Sarah Burns, Michael Chernus, Catherine Curtin, Wayne Duvall, Harvey Guillén, Rebecca Henderson, Cheyenne Jackson, Michaela Watkins, and Glenn Fleshler.
+The film follows a group of people in a small Vermont town who get trapped in a snowstorm while suspecting one of them is a werewolf.

 Plans for a Werewolves Within film adaptation began in October 2018, with Wolff writing the script and Ubisoft Motion Pictures producing it.
-Cast was announced in early 2020 and principal photography began in February 2020.
+The cast was announced in early 2020 and principal photography began in February 2020.

 Werewolves Within had its world premiere at the Tribeca Film Festival on June 16, 2021, and began a limited theatrical release in the United States on June 25, 2021, followed by video on demand on July 2, by IFC Films.
-The film received generally positive reviews from critics for its screenplay, characters, and humor.
-It holds the highest-rated critic scores on Rotten Tomatoes and Metacritic for a film based on a video game.
+The film received generally positive reviews from critics for its screenplay, characters, and humor, becoming the highest-rated film based on a video game on Rotten Tomatoes and Metacritic.